alindeman/upgradingtorails4/text/06_action_controller_and_action_view.markdown

 * Re-enable embedding tokens on a case-by-case basis by passing `authenticity_token: true` in the options to `form_for` (e.g., `form_for
   @obj, remote: true, authenticity_token: true`).

+### Caching

+TODO: Rails 4 removes action caching and page caching.

+### Disabling Asset Pipeline

+TODO: Disabling the asset pipeline is easier.
+Simply remove the gems; no need for configuration options.